 OSRUI is a certified camp with Ivy Oaks Analytics for mosquito, tick and poison ivy control, implementing their most advanced program.
 Ivy Oaks Analytics specializes in tick, mosquito and poison ivy control in large commercial recreation areas.
 They work with more than 100 premier summer camps.
 All products used are EPA Approved for summer camps; the company prefers using natural products.
 Their program also includes staff education for counselors.

 OSRUI’s camp-friendly menu offers campers plenty to eat.
-Salad bar is available at lunch and dinner and if meat is served, there is always a vegetarian option.
+A salad bar and a pasta bar are available at lunch and dinner, and if meat is served, there is always a vegetarian option.
 See the Meals and Nutrition page for more information.

 In terms of food allergies, we do not serve peanut butter at camp and we do not cook with nuts or peanuts.
 Peanut butter alternatives are available.
 (Note: we do have products in our kitchen at camp that are manufactured at facilities that process nuts and peanuts.)
-For campers with celiac disease or who are sensitive to gluten products, we provide a range of gluten free food (including bread, pasta, cereal and desserts) and parents are welcome to send other foods as necessary to be stored in the kitchen.
+For campers with celiac disease or who are sensitive to gluten products, we provide a range of gluten-free food (including bread, pasta, cereal, and desserts) and parents are welcome to send other foods as necessary to be stored in the kitchen.
 We can accommodate other food allergies as well.
-When registering for camp, please indicate that your child has a severe food allergy and a member of our Camp Care Team will contact you.
+When registering for camp, please indicate that your child has a severe food allergy and a member of our Wellness Team will contact you.

-OSRUI uses only certified Kosher meat and does not mix milk with meat.
+OSRUI uses only certified kosher meat and does not mix dairy with meat.
 You can expect that no milk or milk derivatives will be used at a meat meal.
 We do not use separate dishes, cutlery, or serving pieces.
 A vegetarian option is available at no extra charge.

 It’s not unusual, at any age, for new and even returning campers to miss home.
 Our counselors are sensitive to campers who miss home and work hard to keep kids as busy as possible.
 Unit heads, faculty, and our Camp Care Team can offer support and some extra TLC as well.
 In most case homesickness resolves quickly.
 If homesickness becomes severe and interferes with the child’s overall camp experience, we will be in touch with parents to talk about strategies.